-I don’t very often post things that I have written myself, but I was recently asked by the owner of the Delivering Grace blog (click here) if I would write something on the subject of “needing care” – and I came up with the following; I apologise that it is rather longer than most blog posts!
+I don’t very often post things that I have written myself, but I was asked by the owner of the Delivering Grace blog (click here) if I would write something on the subject of “needing care” – and I came up with the following; I apologise that it is rather longer than most blog posts!

 Some Thoughts On Caring